 The voice and opera program at Northwestern University has a long and illustrious history.
-Today, program alumni fill the ranks of opera houses and university faculties worldwide.
-Recent graduates include Met Grand Finals Winner Paul Corona, (BM06), Tucker Foundation Grant Winner Amanda Majeski, (BM06), and Met Finalist and San Francisco Opera Merola participant, Matt Hanscom (BM05, MM07).
+Alumni fill the ranks of national and international opera houses and university faculties worldwide.

-The voice and opera faculty collaborates to offer students a variety of course offerings that promote a strong technical and pedagogical foundation.
-Students receive weekly vocal instruction and, in addition, upperclassmen participate in weekly musical preparation sessions with the coaching staff.
+The voice and opera faculty offer students a variety of courses that promote a strong technical and pedagogical foundation.
+Students receive weekly vocal instruction and have access to a number of performing opportunities including opera workshops, vocal solo classes, master classes, studio classes, and recitals.
+In addition, advanced undergraduate and graduate students participate in weekly musical preparation sessions with vocal coaches.